Azure/azure-sdk-for-python/README.rst

    $ pip install azure

-We publish preview version of this package, that you can access using the `--pre` flag:
+We publish a preview version of this package, which you can access using the `--pre` flag:

 .. code-block:: console